 Near Sri Lanka’s coast line you can find the blue whale!
 I would recommend going on a tour with Raya and the Whales, as I had the feeling this is the company who treats the animals best.
 Unfortunately, there are also some tour companies going way to close.

 In the south of Sri Lanka, you will find several great beaches, all with their own vibe.
-At some, you will find the stillt fishers, others are famous for the rope swing (Unawatuna, Dalawella) and others for surfing.
+At some, you will find the stilt fishers, others are famous for the rope swing (Unawatuna, Dalawella) and others for surfing.
 The main places to visit are for example Tangalle, Unawatuna, Dalawella, HIkkaduwa, Mirissa or Hiriketiya (Dikwella).

 Mirissa is a perfect base to explore the south.
 If you want to stay here, I highly recommend Morning Star!
 Find and book the rooms here.